CEE GRADUATE ADMISSIONS

 - CEE only accepts online applications.
 CEE does not accept applications for the spring semester.

-- For Fall 2018, the application will open in mid-September and the deadline will be in mid-December 2017.
+- The application becomes available in September.
+The deadline for the 2024-25 academic year is December 11, 2023 at 20:59pm PST.
 (Note: transcripts and letters of recommendation for the MS and PhD programs will be accepted for 2 weeks after the application deadline; however, we cannot promise that late documents will be included in the review of the application.)

-- The joint CEE and Public Policy (MPP) concurrent degree program has the application deadline: December 1, 2016 at 11:59 pm, PST.
+- The joint CEE and Public Policy (MPP) concurrent degree program has an application deadline on December 4, 2023.

 - All applicants must meet UC Berkeley Graduate Division Admission Requirements as well as CEE Minimum Admission Requirements (listed below).